 Review these image dimension best practices to optimize your images for web:

 Size your images only as large as your content width. // If your area for content on the page is 700 pixels wide, why make your image wider than that?
 Anything bigger will automatically be shrunk to fit those dimensions anyways.
+No need to increase that image file size; follow the width of your page template.

 Always save in pixels, not inches. // If you resize your image in Photoshop, always choose “pixels.”
 That’s how a screen is designed to process your image.
 Inches should be saved for print materials, as they store more detailed data and have larger file sizes.